+1 212 318 2000

 Eduardo Martínez-Matosas is an attorney at Gómez-Acebo & Pombo, Barcelona.
 He obtained a Law Degree from ESADE and a master of Business Law (Taxation) from ESADE.
 He advises multinational, venture capital and private equity entities on their acquisitions, investments, divestitures or restructurings in Spain and abroad.
-He has wide experience in LBO and MBO transactions, his areas of expertise are international and EU tax, international mergers and acquisitions, cross border investments and M&A, financing and joint ventures, international corporate restructurings, transfer pricing, optimisation of multinationals' global tax burden, tax controversy and litigation, and private equity.
-He is a frequent speaker for the IBA and other international forums and conferences, and regularly writes articles in specialised law journals and in major Spanish newspapers.
+He has wide experience in LBO and MBO transactions, his areas of expertise are international and EU tax, international mergers and acquisitions, cross border investments and M&A, financing and joint ventures, international corporate restructurings, transfer pricing, optimisation of multinationals’ global tax burden, tax controversy and litigation, and private equity.
+He is a frequent speaker for the IBA and other international forums and conferences, and regularly writes articles in specialized law journals and in major Spanish newspapers.
 He is a recommended tax lawyer by several international law directories and considered to be one of the key tax lawyers in Spain by Who’s Who Legal.
 He is also a member of the tax advisory committee of the American Chamber of Commerce in Spain.
 He has taught international taxation for the LLM in International Law at the Superior Institute of Law and Economy (ISDE).

-Walter H. Boss
+Walter H. Boss,

-Dr. Silvia Zimmermann
+Dr. Silvia Zimmermann,

 Pestalozzi Rechtsanwälte AG, Zürich

 Silvia Zimmermann is a partner and member of Pestalozzi’s Tax and Private Clients group in Zürich.
 Her practice area is tax law, mainly international taxation; inbound and outbound tax planning for multinationals, as well as for individuals; tax issues relating to reorganisations, mergers and acquisitions, financial structuring and the taxation of financial instruments.
 She graduated from the University of Zürich in 1976 and was admitted to the bar in Switzerland in 1978.
 In 1980, she earned a doctorate in law from the University of Zürich.
 In 1981-82, she held a scholarship at the International Law Institute of Georgetown University Law Center, studying at Georgetown University, where she obtained an LL.M. degree.
-She is chair of the tax group of the Zürich Bar Association, and chair or a member of other tax groups; a board member of some local companies which are members of foreign multinational groups; a member of the Swiss Bar Association, the International Bar Association, IFA, and the American Bar Association.
+She is Chair of the tax group of the Zürich Bar Association and Lex Mundi, and a member of other tax groups; a board member of some local companies which are members of foreign multinational groups; a member of the Swiss Bar Association, the International Bar Association, IFA, and the American Bar Association.
 She is fluent in German, English and French.

 McDermott, Will & Emery UK LLP, London